Jim Sweeney • April 04, 2018

 But can you take it outdoors?

-Now that it’s summer, your church might host various outdoor activities you want to stream: a wedding, a sunrise service or even a church picnic.
+In the summer, your organization might host various outdoor activities you want to stream: a wedding, a concert, or a festival.
 This poses a whole new set of challenges for your crew.
 Pulling it off will require some planning and maybe even a rehearsal or two.

 Below are the challenges you might face and tips on how to overcome them.

 A glade in the forest might be a beautiful setting for a wedding, but it’s probably got poor Wi-Fi (if any at all).
 To live video stream, you’ll need to be connected to the internet, wired or through Wi-Fi.
-Wired is preferable, as it provides a more reliable connection and can be done as easily as plugging a long Ethernet cable into your BoxCaster.
+Wired is preferable, as it provides a more reliable connection and can be done as easily as plugging a long Ethernet cable into your encoder (like the BoxCaster or BoxCaster Pro).
 If that’s not practical, you’ll need to go wireless with Wi-Fi.

 Once you move outdoors, there are a number of things out of your control when.
 Direct sunlight and glare can ruin a stream and even damage equipment.
 Position the cameras so that you’re not shooting into the sun and be mindful of the natural light exposures.